wp-plugins/easy-ads-lite/readme.txt

 2. How to set the options for one provider (Chitika) in *Easy Ads*.

 == Installation ==

+= Searching =

+The easiest way to install this plugin is to use the WordPress Admin interface.
+Go to your admin dashboard, find the "Plugins" menu, and click on "Add New".
+Search for this plugin and click on "Install Now" and follow the WordPress instructions.

+= Uploading =

+If you want to download it and manually install, you can again use the WordPress dashboard interface.
+First download the plugin zip file to your local computer.
+Then go to your admin dashboard, find the "Plugins" menu, and click on "Add New".
+After clicking on the "Add New" menu item as above, click on "Upload" (below the title "Install Plugins" near the top).
+Browse for your downloaded zip file, upload it and activate the plugin.

+= FTP =

 1. Upload the *Easy Ads* plugin (the whole easy-ads-lite folder) to the '/wp-content/plugins/' directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.